Japan's March factory output rebounds as car production jumps - Up News Info

 Factory output had dropped in February as weakening production across sectors such as cars and electrical machinery outweighed better demand for tech-making equipment that has been a major output driver.

-Japan’s economy is expected to take a hit from a third state of emergency for Tokyo and other areas called by the government last week in response to a resurgence of COVID-19 infections.
+Japan’s economy is expected to take a hit from a third state of emergency for Tokyo, Osaka and two other prefectures called by the government last week in response to a resurgence of COVID-19 infections.

-The measures, which are scheduled to last until May 11, are expected to especially hurt the services sector as households are seen cutting down on leisure and dining out activities, likely signaling a slowdown in domestic demand.
+The measures, which are scheduled to last until May 11, are expected to especially hurt the services sector as households are seen cutting down on travel, leisure and dining out activities, likely signaling a domestic demand slowdown.

 Other official data out on Friday showed the country’s seasonally adjusted jobless rate fell to 2.6% in March, beating the median estimate of 2.9%.